 Ahhhhh, if only!

-The problem with hypothyroidism is that the metabolism slows down due to the lack of thyroid hormone in the body, and with this not only comes weight gain, but also a severe lack of energy due to the lack of calories burnt.
-Because of this, we could nap several times a day, get 12 hours sleep a night and often still feel no better.
+The problem with hypothyroidism is that the metabolism slows down due to the lack of thyroid hormone in the body, and with this not only comes weight fluctuations, but also a lack of energy.
+Because of this, we could nap several times a day, get twelve hours sleep a night and often still feel no better.
 It’s frustrating.
 It’s upsetting.
-It’s scary.
+It’s even scary.

 Many people with thyroid disease also experience mental health conditions such as depression and anxiety.
 These alone can be torture to live with, with or without the physical symptoms on top.
 What might make perfect sense to you, could be difficult for someone with a mental illness, to grasp.
 Mental illness can make you look at things irrationally and emotions heightened.
 The slightest thing can make you crumble to pieces.

 Do you think we enjoy taking time off work?
 Do you think anyone who is unwell does?
-Sure, a day off if you’re pulling a ‘sickie‘ is enjoyable, but if you’re off work due to vomiting, diarrhoea, flu or a virus, is it fun and enjoyable?
+If you’re off work due to vomiting, diarrhoea, flu or a virus, is it fun and enjoyable?
 Not at all.
-Yeah, you’re not at work, which is a plus, but wouldn’t you rather be at work feeling well, than off work feeling horrible?
+Wouldn’t you rather be at work feeling well, rather than off work feeling horrible?

-So how is that different to someone with a chronic illness or health condition such as Hypothyroidism?
+So how is that different to someone with a chronic illness or health condition such as thyroid disease?

 We don’t like calling in sick.
-We feel bad and possibly even feel guilty, even though we don’t know why and have no reason to feel this way.
-We’re not faking, we’re legitimately very unwell, but society says we’re not really, so we should be at work.
-Especially if we have medication for said health condition; then shouldn’t we be OK?
+We feel bad and guilty about it.
+We’re not faking, we’re legitimately very unwell, but society says we shouldn’t be; we should be at work.

-I wish that was the case.
-Unfortunately, thyroid disease often isn’t simple to treat and flares up from time to time.
+Unfortunately, thyroid disease often isn’t as simple to manage as many people think it is, and has the tendency to flare up from time to time.
 It isn’t always easy to know when it will get worse before it does, either.